Julio Aparicio Díaz: Early life

 Aparicio was born on 4 January 1969 in Seville, Spain, and is the son of Julio Aparicio Martínez, who was a famous torero in the 1950s and 1960s and the grandson of Julio Aparicio Nieto, who was also involved in bullfighting.
-Aparicio's mother is Malena Loreto, a famous flamenco dancer and his sister Kika Aparicio is an actress.
+Aparicio's mother was Malena Loreto, a famous flamenco dancer and his sister Kika Aparicio is an actress.
 Aparicio made his first public appearance in relation to bullfighting on 2 September 1984 at the Arenas de San Pedro.
 In 1986, Aparicio, while thinking about studying law, decided to leave everything for a career in bullfighting at the age of sixteen.

 Career

 Aparicio débuted as a novillero, a fighter of young bulls, on 8 February 1987 in Gandia, Spain alongside Fernando Lozano and Gregorio de Jesús as a picador.
 Later that year, he went to the European Parliament in Strasbourg to defend the Spanish tradition of bullfighting.
 Aparicio received his alternativa (alternative), a ceremony which a novillero starts fighting mature bulls for the first time as a torero, on 15 April 1990 at the Royal Cavalry of Seville.
 After that, he made his French début in Nîmes on 16 May 1991 at the Arena of Nîmes.

 Aparicio had his confirmación, a confirmation of his status as a torero, four years later on 18 May 1994 at Las Ventas in Madrid.
 He also received a confirmación in Mexico on 13 November 1994.
 Aparicio was greatly praised from fans for his performance at his confirmación in May.
 On the fifth bull of the afternoon, Aparicio fought a bull of the Alcurrucén breed named Cañego.
 This performance is regarded as his best, and the one that established him as a top bullfighter.

 From 1994 to 1998 he was advertised to participate in a majority of the bullfighting festivals held in Spain and France.
 At the 1998 San Isidro Festival, he served as the Godfather to Morante de la Puebla for Puebla's confirmación ceremony.
 On 4 June 1998 he announced his withdrawal from events and was inactive until 2000.
-He had his reaparición, or comeback, on 15 March 2000 in an event with José María Manzanares and Juan Bautista in Fitero.
+He had his reaparición, or comeback, on 15 March 2000 in an event with José Mari Manzanares and Juan Bautista in Fitero.

 In the following years since his return to the major fairs where he gained his notability, he has had several mishaps which has resulted in not being reviewed as favorable compared to years past.
 On 23 March 2008, at Las Ventas, he was gored by a bull which caused a severe laceration in his left thigh.
 Also, prior to his accident on 21 May, he only had four performances for the 2010 season.
 He was considered favorable for two of the eight bulls he fought, and he was booed in his last performance at Nîmes, France before the accident.
 He has drawn criticism of not being "glamorous", not being close enough to the bulls to be considered dangerous, and not making the bull "dance" in his later years.